eml-eda/riscvsim-dpm/README.md

 - dpm: contains a system with a _ri5cy_ core.
 - pulpdpm: contains a system with _pulp open board_ chip.

-In both cases the Power Manager component is able to change the power state of the components by operating on the memory mapped registers directly from the firmware runnning on the simulated core.
+In both cases the Power Manager component is able to change the power state and voltage of the components by operating on the memory mapped registers directly from the firmware runnning on the simulated core.

+In each folder is present a Makefile to automate the compilation of GVSoC and the firmware to run on the core.

 ## Description of the Power manager component